hartzogw/AskRowdy-Jekyll/_posts/advising-question/2022-5-3-describe-course-structure.md

     - new
     - current
 ---
 Each Professor designs the course independently, Please ask for “Syllabus” document from your course professor.
-We do not maintain a syllabus of each course.
+We do not maintain a syllabus of each course. <br> Note: Some faculty will only provide syllabus on the first day.